How to build AI agents with the right agentic architecture

 1. Sequential agents

 This setup connects agents in a clear, step-by-step flow.
-One agent finishes its task and passes it along to the next, like a relay.
+One AI agent finishes its task and passes it along to the next, like a relay.

 It’s a great fit for processes with multiple steps, like onboarding, detailed approvals, or compliance reviews.
 You get structure and reliability without slowing things down, making sure nothing important gets missed along the way.